 (c) before the Registrar receives the application to register the order; or

-(d) with the permission of the Sheriff while the order has effect.
+(d) with the permission of the sheriff while the order has effect.

 (8) While the order has effect in respect of a saleable interest, an instrument that affects the interest must not be registered unless —

-(a) the Sheriff has given permission for the instrument to be registered; or
+(a) the sheriff has given permission for the instrument to be registered; or

 (b) the instrument is an order made, or a notice given, under the Land Administration Act 1997 in relation to Crown land by the Minister under that Act.

-(9) If while the order has effect in respect of a saleable interest a Sheriff’s dealing is lodged, the Registrar must register the dealing.
+(9) If while the order has effect in respect of a saleable interest a sheriff’s dealing is lodged, the Registrar must register the dealing.

-(10) For the purposes of subsection (9) the Registrar may register a Sheriff’s dealing without requiring the production of the duplicate (if any) of the certificate of title or a Crown lease or of any other instrument if —
+(10) For the purposes of subsection (9) the Registrar may register a sheriff’s dealing without requiring the production of the duplicate (if any) of the certificate of title or a Crown lease or of any other instrument if —

 (a) the Registrar has given at least 14 days’ notice of his intention to do so in at least one newspaper published in the city of Perth or circulating in the neighbourhood of the land; and